ReRollBag/ReRollBag-BE/README.md

 The project was developed using Test Driven Development, and the tests are located in the src/test/java directory.

-To run the tests, navigate to the root directory of the project and run ./mvnw test.
+To run the tests, navigate to the root directory of the project and run `./gradlew test`